 Irritable Bowel Syndrome

-Irritable Bowel Syndrome (IBS) is a common long-term condition that can affect the large intestine; many people with IBS can control it by making simple lifestyle changes.
+Irritable Bowel Syndrome (IBS) is a common long-term condition that can affect the large intestine.
 Some of the common symptoms include:

 - Stomach pain